neverRare/stick-docs/reference/language/method_call.md

 Symbolic methods are simply method with symbolic name.

+TODO examples

 ## Precedence

 Stick doesn't have well defined precedence, this include property access.

+TODO there should be a precedence definition at some place